Fzkuji/awesome-AI/Untitled 1.md

 Parameters for Uni-CTR can be set in `configs/config.py`

-- Parameters for Movielens-1M Dataset
+- Parameters for Amazon Review Data (2018)

 ```python
 mlp_layers = [300, 300, 128]   # mlp units in every layer